 The CA has authorised the use of live vaccines that can be distinguished from the wild strain.
 By the end of 2010, vaccination on local flocks started.
 Previously vaccination against Salmonella was not conducted.
-Vaccination is mandatory.
+Vaccination is now mandatory.
 According to local legislation, vaccines are prescription drugs.

 The use of vaccines administered will be integrated into the national livestock database of the CA. This database is managed by the Animal Health Unit of the Veterinary Regulation Directorate.
 In accordance to local legislation the operators are obliged to keep records of vaccination programmes.

-Three courses of live vaccines will be given per flock .The first dose as day-olds, the second around 6 weeks and the third between 12-13 weeks of age.
+Three courses of ES and ST live vaccines are generally given per flock .The first dose as day-olds, the second around 6 weeks and the third between 12-13 weeks of age.